Brynriv/Rivenes-EDA-2022/My-Poster.md

     reports, as well as the people out out in the field who originally collected this data.

--   We also would like to thank Dr. Merkord for his guidance with coding and data analyse.
+-   We also would like to thank Dr. Chris Merkord for his guidance with coding and data analyse.